Open NowResearch

 What is the Intergovernmental Panel on Climate Change Seventh Assessment Cycle Experts?

 The Intergovernmental Panel on Climate Change Seventh Assessment Cycle Experts is a research grant offered by Department of Climate Change, Energy, the Environment and Water in Australia, providing $8K – $660K in funding.
 This grant opportunity provides funding over seven years to support Australian experts participating in Intergovernmental Panel on Climate Change Seventh Assessment Cycle processes.
-Funding is available to invited individuals and eligible institutions applying on behalf of invited individuals to contribute to IPCC meetings, reports and related publications.
+Funding is available to research institutions, State and Territory government departments, and individuals invited by DCCEEW.

 How much funding does the Intergovernmental Panel on Climate Change Seventh Assessment Cycle Experts provide?

 The Intergovernmental Panel on Climate Change Seventh Assessment Cycle Experts provides $8K – $660K in funding.
-The typical project duration is 7 years.
+The typical project duration is up to 7 years.

 Who is eligible for the Intergovernmental Panel on Climate Change Seventh Assessment Cycle Experts?